... the fun part of Medical Device Process Validation!

 Author: Simon Föger

-Are you unsure how to perform an Operational Qualification?
+Are you unsure how to perform an Operational Qualification (OQ)?

 Contact us today at office@sifo-medical.com, and we'll support you perform an OQ correctly.